labs-lv/sb8/README.md

 ### ADLIBEN (Adlib enable) jumper

-This feature was requested by several users who also have an Adlib card installed on the same machine and want it to be used for FM music instead of Sonic Buster 8 when "Adlib (388h)" is selected as a music device in game setup.
+This feature was requested by several users who also have an Adlib card installed on the same machine and want it to play FM music instead of Sonic Buster 8 when "Adlib (388h)" is selected as a music device in game setup.

 | JP5   |                                  |
 |-------|----------------------------------|